Feni Girls' Cadet College: Academic system

 Cadets join in the seventh grade on a six-year course of study.
 The Higher Secondary Certificate (HSC) is leaving for matriculation examination and all pupils are working towards.
-Every intake consists of around fifty cadets divided into two groups (called forms) under the supervision of a Form Master.
+Every intake consists of around 50 cadets divided into two groups (called forms) under the supervision of a Form Master.
 The Form Master is assisted by a Form Prefect selected from the cadets of that form.

 The college holds regular internal examinations to assess progress and to prepare them for the Board Examinations.

-The parents/guardians are regularly informed of a girls' academic performance and attitude.
+The parents/guardians are regularly informed of their child's academic performance and attitude.
 Additional classes are arranged for struggling students.
 However, a student showing consistent poor performance will be withdrawn from the college.

 The Secondary School Certificate (SSC) and the Higher Secondary Certificate (HSC) examinations are held under the control of the Secondary and Higher Secondary Education Board, Comilla.
 All the examination dates are published in the Academic Calendar at the beginning of the academic year.
 A calendar year is usually divided into three terms.
 The medium of instruction is English.
 Special emphasis is given in communicative English, religious studies, general knowledge and current affairs.

 The first class of cadets presented for the SSC examinations in 2009 all achieved a GPA 5 (top grade) while 48/50 cadets achieved the designation Golden GPA (top grade with distinction).

 Faculty and staff

 The vice principal is in charge of the academic section and the faculty.
-The faculty comprises two academic departments - science and humanities:
+The faculty comprises two academic departments - science and humanities.